 Why choose One Education for Music

-One Education can support schools in a wide range of ways, from providing high-quality music lessons and whole school singing, to delivering bespoke enrichment projects and creative curriculum inspiration.
+One Education can support schools and academies in a wide range of ways, from providing high-quality music lessons and whole school singing, to delivering bespoke enrichment projects and creative curriculum inspiration.

-We also offer exciting opportunities for pupils to perform in school and at prestigious venues.
+We also offer exciting opportunities for students to perform in schools, academies and at prestigious venues.
 Out-of-school music activities for children take place at our Music Centres.

 All our musicians have a passion for teaching music and inspiring children.